Jessicahust/tair/README.md

 * Contribution

 The source code is available user the GPL version 2.
 We are avtively looking for contributors so if you have any ideas, bug reports, or patchs you would like to contribute please do not hesitate to do so.

+* Roadmap
+- use seastar as network framework.
+The original network framework tair uses is libeasy which is not opensource.